-The FY2011/12 Recommended Budget supports several of the 2007 County Strategic Plan, Goals and Initiatives.
-Some of the Initiatives were funded in FY2007/08 and continued, while others were suspended due to lack of funding following the collapse of County property tax revenues in FY2008/09.
-A key priority is financially supporting the Goals, Catalytic Projects, Strategic

-Objectives and departmental activities consistent with the Plan.
+The FY2015/16 Recommended Budget supports several of the 2007 County Strategic Plan, Goals and Initiatives.
+A key priority is financially supporting the Goals, Strategic Objectives and departmental activities consistent with the Plan.

-Following is a description of each of the Strategic Plan's Goals and Catalytic Projects:
+Following is a description of each of the Strategic Plan's Goals: